 Faced with such an economic crisis, the Venezuelan Supreme Court approved a decree in February granting President Nicolás Maduro expansive emergency financial powers.
 “Now that the emergency decree is in place, I’m going to put in place a set of measures in the coming days that I was already working on,” Maduro said in a statement.

 Maduro wasted no time in flexing his new economic powers.
 The military quickly set up a new state company tasked with overhauling the oil industry.
-According to the official press release, the new government entity will work to maintain wells, expand drilling and assist with transportation of oil and other materials.
+According to the official press release, the new government entity will work to maintain wells, invest in new fuel storage tanks, expand drilling and assist with transportation of oil and other materials.